In-depth insights into running shoe outsoles (road & trail)

 If you're a road runner, you probably won't spot any difference between A++ and A-grade outsoles.
 Don't let this be the only deciding factor when picking out your shoes.
 In fact, most shoes offer ample grip on dry surfaces, but the situation shifts when you're running in damp conditions.

-For example, let's consider the Nike Vaporfly 2.
-It's widely recognized as the best-selling racing shoe in the past two years and it has also achieved numerous podium finishes in the World Marathon Majors.
-However, its outsole falls short compared to shoes like the Adidas Adios Pro 3 or the ASICS Metaspeed Sky+.
+For example, let's consider the Vaporfly series.
+It's widely recognized as one of the best-selling racing shoe in the past two years and it has also achieved numerous podium finishes in the World Marathon Majors.
+However, its grip score (0.40) falls short compared to shoes like the ASICS Metaspeed Ray (0.70) or the Adidas Adizero Adios Pro 4 (0.55).

 In dry or slightly wet conditions, this may not matter much, but it becomes a real concern when running in heavy rain, like during the Boston 2023 marathon.
 In that race, Adidas swept the men's podium probably, in part, due to their superior outsole performance.